thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 ---
 ## Introduction

-This article aims to explain game theory principles in Poker and provide intuitive heuristics to apply these principles in your game.
+This article aims to explain game theory principles in Poker and provide intuitive heuristics to apply in your game.

 Poker is an imperfect information game as players don't know each others' hole cards.
 In many ways, this makes poker harder than perfect-information games (where players see the entire game state), such as Tic-tac-toe and chess, because of the ability to bluff.

 Bluffing makes your strategic considerations dependent on your private information and your opponents' strategies.
-"What does my opponent think that I think that they have?" is the type of "K-level" thinking that bluffing enables.
-To describe what is optimal in poker, we need the following game theoretic concepts:
+Not only do your strategic considerations become probabilistic (due to a lack of information), they also become "K-level".
+"What does my opponent think that I think that they have?" is the type of "K-level" thinking that bluffing induces.
+Thus, to describe what is optimal in poker, we need the following game theoretic concepts:

 - expected value (EV)
 - best response (BR)